Mesothelioma Prognosis

 Get Matched With a Mesothelioma Doctor

-Maintaining a healthy lifestyle can help your body recover from mesothelioma treatment and improve your overall well-being.
-Both of these can have a positive effect on your prognosis.
+Making healthy lifestyle choices can help your body recover from mesothelioma treatment and improve your overall well-being.
+Both of these can have a positive effect on your mesothelioma prognosis.

 Here are 4 ways to improve your health and wellness:

 1. Get proper nutrition.
-Following a mesothelioma diet can strengthen your immune system and help you feel better after treatment.
+Following a mesothelioma diet can strengthen your immune system and help you feel better after cancer treatments.

 2. Incorporate light exercise.
 Walking or doing simple chair exercises can improve blood flow, reduce fatigue, and increase your appetite.